 of what those boarding schools did.

-The first set of Native
+The first set of Native Americans

-were Lakota Sioux.
+who went there were Lakota Sioux.

-These kids thought they were going there
+These kids thought they

-to die, to show their bravery.
+to show their bravery, and

-And many of them did in fact die.
+many of them did in fact die.

-And when I'm doing a book,
+And when I'm doing a

-I'm always looking for those moments
+book I'm always looking

 history washes over me.

-And that happened at Carlisle,
+And that happened at Carlisle when I went

-still the cemetery there
+to what is still the cemetery there

-for those Indian children
+for those Indian children,

 and there are 186 of them still there.